 Techniques/equipment that we use

 Our lab is driven by questions about the neural systems that we study.
-We use techniques to answer these questions and import new ones (or collaborate) as needed.
-Having said that, many incoming students/postdocs want to know what we routinely do and what we have.
-Below are some techniques you can expect to use and learn as a member of our team.
+We use techniques to answer these questions and import new techniques (or collaborate) as needed.
+That being said, we maintain a robust suite of core methodologies.
+Below are the primary techniques you will learn, utilize, and master as a member of our research team.
+For prospective students: no prior experience with these specific platforms is required; we are dedicated to providing the mentorship and training needed to build your technical expertise.

 High-throughput electrophysiology